serverless/blog/posts/2018-04-25-what-are-serverless-components-how-use.md

 Head on over to the [Serverless Components repo](https://github.com/serverless/components) on GitHub and check out our [example retail app](https://github.com/serverless/components/tree/master/examples/retail-app).

+We’ve authored several infrastructure-level Components you can use to create higher-order outcomes [in our temporary registry](https://github.com/serverless/components/tree/master/registry).

 We’d love to hear any and all feedback from you, our developer community.
 So try it out and tell us what you think!

 ## Answering some general questions

 ### What’s next for Serverless Components?

-We believe that Components represents the ideal developer experience for the future of serverless development.
+We believe that Components represents the ideal developer experience for the future of serverless development and we plan to integrate it into the Serverless Framework.
+However, the implementation is not yet mature so we have decided to incubate it as a standalone project for now.

-Eventually, once the design has matured, it may be integrated into the Serverless Framework.
-But there’s a lot of dependency on the Framework itself to be very stable and dependable, and Components is not yet ready for production usage.
-As such, we didn’t want to immediately integrate it into the Framework.

-Instead, we want to work hard to identify the right implementation patterns.
-By leaving this out of the core Framework for now, we have the freedom to do that work and get it just right before we integrate it in.
+We have plans for a public registry, but we’re keeping all of the Components [in the Github repo](https://github.com/serverless/components/tree/master/registry) for now.

 ### Why didn’t you build this on top of an existing infrastructure as code tool, like CloudFormation or Terraform?

 CloudFormation is aimed specifically at infrastructure only for AWS, and the same is true for any other infrastructure as code tool built by a cloud provider.
 The reality is, we believe that the way applications are being built (and will continue to be built) is that they span multiple clouds and multiple services.

-The reason we’re not using Terraform goes back to the specifics around keeping focused on systems with serverless qualities.
-We risk opening up the door for things to be built that do not adhere to those serverless qualities—in which case we go back to the exact same problems we outlined earlier.

-To build a real community-driven ecosystem, you have to be able to rely on each part to be scalable, low and predictable in cost, and light on administrative overhead.
+That said, we do have an integration with AWS CloudFormation and AWS SAM planned for the future.

+We’re not using Terraform for two reasons.
+First, we wanted to make something that caters specifically to serverless infrastructure and general SaaS services.
+Second, we wanted to explore how far we can improve the ability to compose and abstract infrastructure into outcomes.